|Wheel of Time Random Quote|

 Unless stated otherwise, all information herein is taken from The Wheel of Time Roleplaying Game, Chapter 12.

 Like all of the Borderlands, Arafel became a nation near the beginning of the War of the Hundred Years.
 The governors of the five northern provinces met; the outcome of this meeting was an agreement to form five stable nations.
 The purpose of these nations was to defend the rest of the continent against the Blight, and therefore protecting the peace of the land.
-The first Queen of Arafel was Mahira Svetanya
+Much f the Last Battle takes place in Arafel, at the Field of Merrilor (AMoL, Ch.
+37).

 Arafel is one of the Borderland nations that is devoted to protecting the Blightborder.
 It lies between Kandor to the west, and Shienar to the east, with the Blight to the north.
 The eastern border between Arafel and Shienar is formed by the Mora River and the southern border by the Erinin.